Guide to choosing the best sports headphones.

 The Bose Sport Earbuds have a battery life of five hours at medium volumes.
 That's a pretty decent capacity for a sports headset.

-The Bose Bose Sport Earbuds are one of the best sports earbuds on the market.
-This True Wireless model is rugged, easy to use and offers very good sound quality.
+The Bose Sport Earbuds are one of the best sports earbuds on the market.
+This True Wireless model is resistant, easy to use and offers very good sound quality.

 Its sound profile is perfect for exercise, but you can also enjoy any genre of music with good details in all frequencies.
-Find the best prices.
+Find the best deals.

 If you are an Android user we recommend you check out the Galaxy Buds Pro.